gadicc/meteor-hmr/docs/React_Hotloading.md

 1. You need to `import 'react-hot-loader/patch';` *before* importing `React`.
 If you have a *single* client entry-point and get everything else from the `/imports` directory, just add this as your first line.
 If you still use a "regular" client directory (with more than 1 file), try place just this line in a file called `client/_patchReact.js` (or possibly in `client/lib` if you use react from within that directory).

-There's an (incredibly convoluted) example at https://github.com/gadicc/meteor-react-hotloader/tree/master/demo-rhl3.
+## Examples

+There's an (extremely convoluted) working example of all the above in https://github.com/gadicc/meteor-hmr/tree/master/demo (besides the changed packages in `package.json`, note `client/_patch.js` and `client/index.jsx`).

 There's also a [mantra-sample-blog-app-hot](https://github.com/gadicc/mantra-sample-blog-app-hot) example.
 Unfortunately default Mantra routing leads to a slightly weird pattern but it's not too bad.
+You can also just see the [changes needed](https://github.com/gadicc/mantra-sample-blog-app-hot/compare/master...gadicc:hot) to take the stock `mantra-sample-blog-app` and make it hot.

 ## Sample .babelrc